-The symptoms often include loud snoring or gasping during sleep, unrefreshing sleep or daytime somnolence.
-It is often associated with obesity, a small jaw or enlarged tongue.
-Complications of untreated sleep apnea include, increased risk of death, heart attack, stroke, hypertension, motor vehicle accidents, diabetes, headaches, erectile dysfunction, inability to concentrate and poor memory.
+The symptoms often include loud snoring or gasping during sleep, or unrefreshing sleep or daytime somnolence.
+It is often associated with obesity, a small jaw or an enlarged tongue.
+Complications of untreated sleep apnea include increased risk of death, heart attack, stroke, hypertension, motor vehicle accidents, diabetes, headaches, erectile dysfunction, inability to concentrate and poor memory.

 Diagnosis is usually established during a history and physical examination and by performing a sleep study.
 The majority of our sleep studies are done in the comfort of your home.

-Even severe sleep apnea is usually completely reversible with the use of CPAP therapy (continuous positive airway pressure).
+Even severe sleep apnea is usually completely reversible with the use of CPAP (continuous positive airway pressure) therapy.

 CPAP consists of a nasal or face mask attached by a hose to a small positive pressure system.
 The requirement for the use of CPAP can also be determined at home.